 Kavey's Hot Chilli & Ginger Pickle

-1 kilo hot green chillis (I usually look for the tiny green chillis, easily found in Indian groceries, but this time, the staff adivsed me that the fatter, larger ones were hotter)
+- 1 kg hot green chillis (I usually look for the tiny green chillis, easily found in Indian groceries, but this time, the staff adivsed me that the fatter, larger ones were hotter)

-- Make additional pickling liquid (mustard oil, vinegar, turmeric, salt and mustard seeds) to top up jars if needed.
+Make additional pickling liquid (mustard oil, vinegar, turmeric and mustard seeds) to top up jars if needed.